 where N is a previously imported plugin module name and p is a pointer returned by std::attach.
 Import expressions are void expressions.
-Accessing a run-time entity from a plugin module prior to evaluating an import expression for that module should either be undefined behavior (easier to specify/implement) or require an exception to be thrown.
-For example:
+The first variant is a local import expression and has an effect only within the current block scope, or within the current full expression if it appears outside of any block scope.
+The second variant is a global import expression and affects all subsequent accesses to plugin entities not affected by a local import expression.
+Accessing a run-time entity from a plugin module when no import expression for that module is in effect should either be undefined behavior (easier to specify/implement) or require an exception to be thrown.
+For example (assuming the plugin definition above):

 '''

-import namespace std;
+import std;

-import namespace P();
+import P();

 S s; // Okay: No access to run-time entity of P.

 int main() {

 std::plugin p = std::attach("/App/Plugins/p.dyn");

+{ import P(p); // Local import expression.

+q()->f();

+// Okay.

+// Local import effect ends.

+}

 #ifdef NEG

-s = P::g(); // Would be undefined or exception.
+s = q(); // Would be undefined or exception.

 #endif

-import P(p);
+{ ::import P(p); // Global import expression.

+// Effect continues globally.

-P::g()->f(); // Okay.
+g()->f(); // Okay.

 }

 '''